 Installing the cutting board holders

-This picture is a little hard to see (sorry about that) but what I did was use a scrap piece of wood as a spacer and then drilled a hole all the way through the side of the cabinet so I’d know where to put my screw to hold the rack in place on the other side.
+This picture is a little hard to see (sorry about that!), but I used a scrap piece of wood as a spacer and then drilled a hole all the way through the side of the cabinet, so I’d know where to put my screw to hold the rack in place on the other side.

 If you look really closely, you can see the screw coming through the side of the cabinet.
 I put the holder bar over that screw and then used a handheld screwdriver to tighten it slowly.
-It was a little awkward because I was screwing from the inside of the cabinet, it was a little awkward and a handheld screwdriver helped me have better control.
+It was a little awkward because I was screwing from the inside of the cabinet, and a handheld screwdriver gave me better control.

 Here’s a look at how I drilled the hole through the side of the cabinet: